 - The NIE number certificate described in this article does not mean Spanish residency.
 This requires separate documents and procedures, although the Spanish residency card (or A4 sheet) shows the number.

-- Your NIE number is assigned permanently.
-Formerly, numbers were issued temporarily for three month periods in some regions, but this was stopped in 2016.
+- Your NIE number is permanent.
+Formerly, numbers were temporary for three month periods in some regions, but this is no longer the case.

 - You won’t be able to exchange your foreign driving license in Spain if you only have an NIE number.
 You’ll have to have Spanish residency.